Wcc723/google_design_translate/style-color-en.md

 ---

-## UI Color Palette
+## Color Palette

+This color palette comprises primary and accent colors that can be used for illustration or to develop your brand colors.
+They’ve been designed to work harmoniously with each other.

 The color palette starts with primary colors and fills in the spectrum to create a complete and usable palette for Android, Web, and iOS.
-The primary colors are the 500 range.
+Google suggests using the 500 colors as the primary colors in your app and the other colors as accents colors.

 <section class="color-group">
 <ul>